Jacfger/pyxtermjs/README.md

 ## Install, any other questions.

 Refer to the original repo :D. All there is here is just some simple modifications to make multi-instances works.
-Maybe if there's bug I'll look into it.
+If there's bug about the multiple instances (and if anyone cares at all) the I'll look into it.